-Surplus hydrogen (possibly further processed into ammonia) will be saleable as fuel to well boats plus service and processing vessels used for sustainable transport of live, harvested or processed fish, and to other units in related maritime sectors.
+Excess hydrogen (potentially further processed as ammonia) can be traded as fuel for wellboats, service, and processing vessels focusing on sustainable transport of live, slaughtered, or processed fish, as well as other vessels in the nearby maritime sector.

-Both conventional and not least land-based aquaculture needs oxygen and heat to optimise fish welfare and the production environment for salmon and trout.
-These outputs could therefore also form part of our future commercialisation.
+Both conventional and, especially, land-based aquaculture demand oxygen and heat for optimizing fish welfare and production environments for salmon and trout.
+Therefore, this can also be part of our future commercialization.